Lê Công Định: Arrest and charges

 On 13 June 2009 police from the Ministry of Public Security's Investigation Security Agency raided Lê Công Định's law offices.
 He was arrested on "national security charges" under article 88 of Vietnam's criminal code ("conducting propaganda against the government").
 Since his arrest, his current location and condition is unknown.

-Deputy Director General Department of Security Vu Hai Trieu announced that lot of documents and conspiracy evidences had confiscated which indicate the attempt to overthrow the state of Vietnam by Định.
+Deputy Director General Department of Security Vu Hai Trieu announced that documents and conspiracy evidences had been confiscated which indicate an attempt to overthrow the state of Vietnam by Định.

 The arrest came a week after President Nguyen Minh Triet vowed in front of the International Association of Democratic Lawyers in Hanoi that the government respects and supports progressive lawyers and that it will criticize those who "trample democracy and human rights."

 On 24 December 2009, Định was charged with "attempts to overthrow the state", after being initially charged with "spreading anti-government propaganda".

 On 20 January 2010, he was convicted and sentenced to 5 years in prison for subversion.
 His co-defendants, Nguyễn Tiến Trung, Trần Huỳnh Duy Thức and Lê Thăng Long received sentences from 7 to 16 years.